LEAD EXPOSURE IN THE HOME

-You would be hard pressed to sell a home with such a label attached to it.
-And yet, many older homes in the United States might qualify.
+You would be hard-pressed to sell a home with such a label attached to it.
+And yet, many older homes in the United States qualify.

-You see, prior to 1978, lead-based paint and other products containing lead were widely used in homes and offices.
-Chipping and peeling paint can expose occupants to this hazardous material.
+Before 1978, lead-based paint and enamel were widely used in homes and offices.
+However, chipping and peeling paint can expose occupants to this hazardous material.
 In addition, many older plumbing systems use lead-based solder to join pipes.
 This lead can leach into the water, especially when running hot water.
-In certain areas, high concentrations of lead can even be found in the ground soil.
+In certain areas, high lead concentrations can even be found in the ground soil.

-Unknown in years past, it is now clear that lead causes a number of health-related problems.
-In children, this can include growth and learning disabilities, headaches and even brain damage.
-Adults are not immune either.
+Unknown in years past, it is now clear that lead causes many health-related problems.
+In children, this can include growth and learning disabilities, headaches, and even brain damage.
+Adults are not immune, either.
 High levels of lead have been tied to problem pregnancies, high blood pressure, and digestive problems.